nextleap-project/countermitm/source/new.rst

 Traditionally, two peers perform verification of their respective public keys through manually verifying finger prints or through QR codes which are scanned from the other side.
-The oob-verification work flow is centered on keys and typically does not offer any other benefits than a verified key or verified contact.
-This arguably contradicts the good Autocrypt design choice of
-"Don't talk to users about keys, ever!".
+This arguably contradicts the good Autocrypt design choice of "Don't talk to users about keys, ever!".
 Moreover, in order for a group to be secure, every member needs to consistently perform oob-verifications with all other peers in a group.
 Otherwise a non-verified member could have its key modified in transit, rendering all group's messages readable to an attacker.
+The traditional oob-verification work flows are centered around keys and do not offer any additional benefits than a verified key or verified contact.

 Instead of focusing on just key verification, we rather focus on introducing new a new "invite + join" work flow to construct a